LeanXcale: Shaping the Future of SQL Databases for Data Batch Processing

 Databases are generally hot technology with huge potential for growth since storing data is the foundation for data processing.
 But they are also difficult to sell.
 Companies won’t trust their data to a startup they don’t know, and that may disappear.
 They are concerned about their operational data.

 So for our initial go-to-market, our main challenge was to find a use case requiring an operational database that didn’t actually involve operational data.
 It seemed impossible.
 Yet, operational databases are needed for most batch processes, and batch processes represent 80% of database use.
 Companies have hundreds to thousands of these, and they have a time window for them to complete.
-For instance, they are executed overnight and have to complete before starting business the next day.
+For instance, they are executed overnight and have to be completed before starting business the next day.
 But many of them take significantly more time, sometimes going over half the window, which forestalls a repeat if anything fails.
 In some cases, the processes use most of the allotted time and would soon be unable to complete in that window.
-In other cases, the companies need to do realtime processing but cannot with current database technology and therefore still do night batch processes.
+In other cases, the companies need to do real-time processing but cannot with current database technology and, therefore, still do night batch processes.

 With our technology, we were able to speed up such batch processes by up to 20-70X, removing the pains caused by long processing times.
 For instance, for Dun & Bradstreet Spain (Informa), we accelerated the process on the same hardware as the database leader by 72-fold, from 27 hours to 22 minutes.